Sam Makad

 Their job should be to track down the unpaid invoices and kindly request for payment after inquiring about the client’s satisfaction.
 To further encourage them to commit to this task, offer them incentives once clients offset invoices in good time.

-The invoicing software also reminds slow paying clients of the penalties that spawn from late payment in a progressively strident manner.
-When looking to add a touch of professionalism to your invoices, some can provide you with cost-free invoice templates, according to Freshbooks.
-Once you present yourself as a professional business, clients will treat you as such.
+The invoicing software also reminds slow-paying clients of the penalties that spawn from late payments in a progressively strident manner.
+According to Freshbooks, When looking to add professionalism to your invoices, some can provide you with cost-free invoice templates.
+Clients will treat you as such once you present yourself as a professional business.

 If a company is willing to pay in advance, ask for the largest amount that they can get up front.
 The standard upfront amount in most industries is 50% of the project costs.
 This will help cover your out-of-pocket costs which will ultimately save your cash flows.